vedro-universe/vedro-docs/docs/best-practices/naming-for-better-tests.md

 ### Then: Verifying the Outcomes

-Use `then` to assert what changed — what result or side effect is expected.
+Use `then` to assert what changed: what result or side effect is expected.
 Write names that reflect the actual check, not just the general outcome.

 <Tabs groupId="test-style">
   <TabItem value="class-based" label="Class-based" default>